oxsecurity/megalinter/docs/descriptors/openapi_spectral.md

       --version                  Show version number  [boolean]
       --help                     Show help  [boolean] -e, --encoding                 text encoding to use  [string] [choices: "utf8", "ascii", "utf-8", "utf16le", "ucs2", "ucs-2", "base64", "latin1"] [default: "utf8"]
-  -f, --format                   formatters to use for outputting results, more than one can be given joining them with a comma  [string] [choices: "json", "stylish", "junit", "html", "text", "teamcity", "pretty", "github-actions", "sarif"] [default: "stylish"]
+  -f, --format                   formatters to use for outputting results, more than one can be provided by using multiple flags  [string] [choices: "json", "stylish", "junit", "html", "text", "teamcity", "pretty", "github-actions", "sarif"] [default: "stylish"]
   -o, --output                   where to output results, can be a single file name, multiple "output.<format>" or missing to print to stdout  [string]
       --stdin-filepath           path to a file to pretend that stdin comes from  [string] --resolver                 path to custom json-ref-resolver instance  [string]